Court authorizes class action for defective Norton products

-Please note that if you meet the definition of a class member, you are automatically part of the class action without having to take any steps to register.
-However, if you are a member of the class, we invite you to register with our list of class members so that we can communicate with you when there are developments in this file.
+Please note that if you meet the definition of a class member, you are automatically part of the class action and you do not need to take any steps to register.
+However, if you are a member of the class, we invite you to register on our list of class members so that we can update you when there are significant developments in this file.

 We will continue to update this page as the case progresses.

 To see our active class actions and those that we have been involved in, please click on the boxes below.

 - Ongoing Cases